seancfoley/IPAddress/ipaddress.md

 ## Address Tries

 The trie data structure is particularly useful when working with addresses.
 For that reason this library includes compact binary address tries (aka compact binary prefix tree or binary radix trie, amongst other names).
-Tries provide efficient re**trie**val operations, hence the name *trie*, but what makes them additionally useful for addresses is the fact that prefix tries are organized based on the prefix bits of the keys, which are addresses in this case, mirroring the way that CIDR subnets and addresses are organized by prefix.
-So you can use tries for efficient subnet containment checks on many addresses or subnets at once in constant time (such as with a routing table), for efficient lookups, for efficiently dividing and subdividing subnets, for sorting addresses, and for traversing through subnets in different ways.
+Tries provide efficient re**trie**val operations, hence the name *trie*, but what makes them additionally useful for addresses is the fact that prefix tries are organized by the bits in the prefix of each key, the keys being addresses in this case, which mirrors the way that CIDR subnets and addresses are organized by prefix.
+So you can use tries for efficient subnet containment checks on many addresses or subnets at once in constant time (such as with a routing table).
+A trie is useful for efficient lookups, for efficiently dividing and subdividing subnets, for sorting addresses, and for traversing through subnets in different ways.

-By also associating each trie node with a value, tries can be used for value lookups in which the keys are addresses.
+By associating each trie node with a value, tries can also be used for value lookups in which the keys are addresses.

-Tries can also be used as the backing data structures for Java collections framework sets and maps.
+Tries can also be used as the backing data structures for maps and sets.

-When handling large numbers of addresses or CIDR prefix blocks, it can be much more efficient to use the trie data structure for common operations, the trie constructed in linear time proportional to the number of addresses, and then offering constant time containment and retrieval operations on all of the contained addresses or subnets at once.
+When handling large numbers of addresses or CIDR prefix blocks, it can be much more efficient to use the trie data structure for common operations on those addresses and blocks, the trie constructed in linear time proportional to the number of addresses, and then offering constant time containment and retrieval operations on all of the contained addresses or subnets at once.

-An IPv6 trie constructed and then converted to a string:
+Here is an IPv6 trie constructed and then converted to a string, first in Java:
 ```java
 <T extends AddressTrie<A>, A extends Address> T populateTree(
 			T trie, String addrStrs[], Function<String, A> creator) {